List of Doctors characters introduced in 2001–2002: Ben Kwarme

-Dr. Ben Kwarme, portrayed by Ariyon Bakare, first appeared on 3 September 2001 and made his final appearance on 13 June 2001.
+Dr. Ben Kwarme, portrayed by Ariyon Bakare, first appeared on 3 September 2001 and made his final appearance on 13 June 2005.
 Ben was introduced as a general practitioner at the Riverside Health Centre who had been working there for six weeks prior to his onscreen debut.
 Ben's BBC Online profile described him as "a dedicated doctor with a colourful love life and a fiery temper".
-Shortly after joining the practice, Ben begins a relationship with Faith Walker (Eva Fontaine) but could not commit to her.
+Shortly after joining the practice, Ben begins a relationship with Faith Walker (Eva Fontaine) but fails to commit to her.
 After she is raped by Liam McGuire (Tim Matthews), he defends her and is almost charged for assault after he attacks Liam.
-On a night out with Faith, Ben disturbs an intruder and beats him up.
-The burglar presses charges for grievous bodily harm, but Ben evades conviction.

 Ben has an affair with colleague Kali Hamanda (Nicole Arumugam); however, their relationship is "put under strain as Kali is involved in a shocking accident".
-He later has a short-lived relationship with another colleague, Oliver Berg (Laurence Penry-Jones).
-Oliver tries repeatedly to ask Ben out, who declines his advances, but the pair eventually do get into a relationship.
-Shortly after getting together, Oliver's flatmate, receptionist Carolina Shaw (Ela Kay), dies in an oil tanker explosion and Oliver leaves Letherbridge.

 Ben later forms a romantic attraction to Jude Carlyle (Natalie J. Robb), who he proposes to after he learns that she is pregnant with a baby with Down's syndrome, wanting to support them both.
 Jude declines his proposal, knowing that she does not truly love Ben.
 In 2004, writers introduced Nathan Bailey (Akemnji Ndifornyen) as the estranged son of Ben.
-He initially hides his identity, wanting to get to know Ben first, but after he reveals himself as Ben's son, the pair form a "a difficult and tempestuous relationship" which evolves to be a close relationship.
-Ben eventually leaves Letherbridge with Nathan when the pair go travelling.
+He initially hides his identity, wanting to get to know Ben first, but after he reveals himself as Ben's son, the pair form "a difficult and tempestuous relationship" which evolves to be a close relationship.
+After a night out with Faith, Ben disturbs an intruder and beats him up.
+The burglar presses charges for grievous bodily harm, but Ben evades conviction.
+After being found not guilty in a court trial, Ben leaves Letherbridge with Nathan when the pair go travelling.

 For his portrayal of Ben, Bakare received a nomination for the British Soap Award for Best Actor in 2004 and 2005.